What we Provide

 If you need help and meet these criteria, please call 410-252-4465 x105 or contact Kristine@epiphanybaltimore.org.

 Our intake process is simple and straightforward.
 We form groups of new program participants throughout the year.
-If you meet our qualifying criteria, are ready to make the commitment to change your life, and contact one of our Program Coordinators, Kate McAllister and Jennie Fumarola.
-They will put your name on the waiting list.
-You will be contacted prior to a new group being formed.
+If you meet our qualifying criteria, are ready to make the commitment to change your life, and contact one of our case managers, Carol Velandia or Anna Ensz.
+They will screen you for eligibility and then send you an application, which will be followed by an interview.

 What to bring to the initial interview